Frequently Asked Questions

 In person or on-site research is by appointment only.

-Does it cost to conduct research at CSH?
+What does it cost to conduct research at CSH?

 The Center does not charge fees for on-site users to conduct research; however it does charge for reproduction services and rights.
 For those unable to visit CSH, staff provides one hour reference service at no cost.
 Any additional time is $50.00 an hour.